What is the Advantage and Disadvantage of Optical Filters manufacturer

 2. Impact on Overall Image Resolution

-The presence of an optical low-pass filter affects the overall resolution of an image.
-By blurring high-frequency information, the filter reduces the effective resolution that can be achieved by the camera sensor.
-Images may appear less detailed than images taken without an OLPF.
+The presence of an optical low-pass filter can diminish the overall resolution of an image.
+As the OLPF blurs high-frequency information, the effective resolution that the sensor can achieve is lowered, resulting in less detailed images compared to those taken without an OLPF.

 3. Increased Manufacturing Complexity